Fran Cotton

 Francis Edward Cotton (born 3 January 1947) is a former rugby union prop forward who played for England and the British Lions.
 His clubs included Coventry R.F.C. and Sale.
+A "fearsome" prop, he was primarily a tighthead but also played to a high level at loosehead, winning three Lions caps in 1977 on the left of the front row and the Grand Slam with England in 1980.
 After retiring, he remained in rugby administration and founded a clothing company.
 In 2007, Cotton returned to his former club Sale as a member of the club's board.

 Cotton was born in Wigan, Lancashire, and went to Loughborough University to study physical education.
 Cotton was ahead of his time in terms of physical preparation.
-It was during these years that Cotton would win the Glengarth Sevens at Stockport Rugby Club along with Steve Smith and Clive Rees.

-Cotton made his England debut against Scotland in 1971, and played for them 31 times.
+It was during these years that Cotton would win the Glengarth Sevens at Davenport RUFC, now renamed Stockport Rugby Club, along with Steve Smith and Clive Rees.
+Cotton made his England debut against Scotland in 1971 and played for them 31 times.
 He also captained the English team three times.